AresSong/PowerBI-visuals/README.md

 	and
 	http://jeffreyhorner.tumblr.com/post/33814488298/deploy-rook-apps-part-ii

-	I also wasinspired by a gridSVG tips for ggplot2 to SVG conversion tips http://www.r-bloggers.com/ggplot2-meet-d3/
+	This hack was possible with the help of gridSVG component For  SVG conversion of R grid output.
+	See
+	http://www.r-bloggers.com/ggplot2-meet-d3/

 	To run an R instance as a web server look at the example server script used by this visualization at